This page was updated on March 6, 2019.

 MSF staff have witnessed many times over that if a woman or girl cannot access an abortion in a safe medical facility with trained staff, she will seek an unsafe abortion, which very often leads to more suffering, and even death.
 However, providing safe abortion care in some places can present a risk to patients and staff.
 That risk and the relevant local laws, customs, and perceptions have to be taken into account.

 Does MSF give formal guidance on how far into pregnancy medical staff may provide an abortion?

 The vast majority of abortions that MSF provides are in the first trimester, or up until 13 weeks.
 MSF also provides abortions beyond 13 weeks and up until 22 weeks in projects that have the necessary resources and set-up.
 Studies show that while abortions at or after 13 weeks comprise a minority (10-15 percent) of the total abortions worldwide, they are responsible for the majority of serious abortion-related complications.
 Women who present for abortions after 13 weeks are more likely to be young girls, victims of sexual violence, have detected their pregnancy later, and/or have financial or logistical barriers to care.
 These women and girls are disproportionately underserved and especially vulnerable.

 Does MSF provide the morning after pill?

-See more FAQs on this and other topics.
+See more FAQs on other topics.